The Shift from Generic to Brand-Aware AI

 The 50-word overlap handles chunk boundaries.
 A sentence that spans the end of one chunk and the start of the next appears in full in at least one of the two chunks.
 Without overlap, boundary content loses coherence and retrieval surfaces partial context.

 Chunks below 200 characters are filtered out before ingestion.
 In practice these are page headers, section titles, table of contents entries, and footer text.
 They are not useful retrieval targets but they do compete with substantive chunks in search results.
-Removing them improved retrieval precision noticeably on the NudgeAI document, which had heavy header and footer content on every page.
+Removing them improved retrieval precision noticeably on documents with heavy header and footer content on every page.

 Each chunk carries a brand_id in its payload, attached at ingestion time.
 This is what allows the retrieval layer to filter results by brand at the database level rather than pulling all chunks and filtering in application code.